vahidAK/SNVoter/README.md

   --depth DEPTH, -d DEPTH
                         Cutt off for filtering out regions with low depth to have frequencies.
-Default >=1 --window_bam WINDOW_BAM, -w WINDOW_BAM
-                        if you want to only do for a region or chromosom, you must insert region like this chr1 or chr1:1000-100000.
-  --threads THREADS, -t THREADS
+Default >=1 --threads THREADS, -t THREADS
                         Number of threads
   --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE